OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 #### Instruction Substitution

 This technique replaces standard binary operators like addition or subtraction with more complex representations.
-For example an addition `x = a + b` can be represented as `x = -(-a) - (-b)`.
+For example, an addition `x = a + b` can be represented as `x = -(-a) - (-b)`.
 However, using the same replacement representation could be easily reversed, so it is recommended to add multiple substitution techniques for a single case and introduce a random factor.
-This technique is vulnerable to deobfuscation, but depending on the complexity and depth of the substitutions, applying it can still be time consuming.
+This technique can be reversed during decompilation, but depending on the complexity and depth of the substitutions, reversing it can still be time consuming.

 #### Control Flow Flattening